gop50k/JS_training/README.md

 initial commit

-This is a source of the my practice to JavaScript and jQuery.
+This is a practice to JavaScript and jQuery.